drxvmrz/apexsymm/README.md

 # ⚙️ Installation

-Go to the [releases](https://gitverse.ru/drxvmrz/apexsymm_gui/releases) and download the latest version of installer.
+Go to the [releases](https://github.com/drxvmrz/apexsymm/releases) and download the latest version of installer.
 Then install it as usual on your operating system.

+# 🩺 Test Apexsymm by example crystal

+1. Download test operators to calculation [OLF-file](https://github.com/drxvmrz/apexsymm/_test_examples/test_structure.cif)) and test monoclinic crystal structure [CIF-file](https://github.com/drxvmrz/apexsymm/_test_examples/monoclinic_operators.cif);

+2. Open 'Apexsymm' is installed on your commuter;

+3. Drag and drop downloaded operators and crystal structure files into 'Apexsymm' main window;

+4. Run the calculation :)

 # 🧑‍💻 Build by yourself